Arad7/Tiles-Game/README.md

-# Tiles Game
+# tiles Game

-### Introduction to the game
+### About the Game
-This is a tiles game, similar to the New York Times game There are 6 rows and 5 columns of tile, each tile is built from 3 rectangulars, colored in different colors.
-There are total of five colors and the tiles get the colors randomly.
+The Tiles Game is a puzzle game similar to the New York Times tile-matching game.
+The board consists of 6 rows and 5 columns, making up a total of 30 tiles.
+Each tile is made up of 3 rectangles, each colored randomly from a set of five colors.
+The tiles and their colors are randomly generated at the start of the game, ensuring a unique challenge every time.

+---

-### How to play
+## How to Play
+1. **Select Tiles**:
-Use the mouse to click on the tiles.
+   - Use your mouse to click on tiles.
-Select any two tiles to remove all shared content and increase your score by one.
+   - Select any **two tiles** that share common elements (same size and color of rectangles) to remove the shared elements and score **+1 point**.

-Shared content will be same size of the rectangular in a tile and filled in the same color.
+2. **Matching Rules**:
-If two tiles matched (they have elements in common), it will remove the shared elements, add 1 to your score and will set second tile as the new selected tile, and the user will need to choose another tile that match this second tile.
+   - If the two selected tiles **match**, the shared elements are removed, your score increases by **1**, and the **second tile** becomes the active tile.
-If you press on tiles that do not match, your score will set to 0.
+   - You must then select another tile that matches the active tile.

+3. **Mismatch Rules**:
-If your score set to 0, your high score will still be saved.
+   - If the two selected tiles do **not match**, your score is reset to **0**, but your **high score** is saved.

+4. **Empty Tile**:
-If you end your move on an empty tile, you can start again from any tile without losing your score.
+   - If you finish a move on an empty tile, you can start from any tile on the board without losing your score.

-### How to win
+---

+### Winning the Game
-If you clear all the board, you finish the game and win.
+To win, clear all the tiles on the board.
+If you remove all elements from all tiles, you finish the game and win! 🎉

-### Quick details
-There are 30 tiles (6 rows, 5 columns)
+---

+## Key Features
+- **30 Tiles**: The board consists of 6 rows and 5 columns.
-The tiles and colors are randomly generated.
+- **Randomly Generated**: The tiles and colors are randomized at the start of each game.
-There are even number from each element, so you can finish the game in one go.
+- **Guaranteed Matches**: The board is designed to ensure there are even numbers of each element, so the game can be completed in one go.
-You can see the selected tile as it have different stroke colors (black)
+- **Selected Tile Indicator**: The selected tile is highlighted with a black stroke to make it easy to identify.